This Chocolate Biscuit Cake Recipe (No Bake Recipe) is a beautiful, easy-to-make European dessert, the perfect treat for the entire family.

 - 1 teaspoon vanilla extract

-- Add the roasted chopped walnuts, the rum flavor, the vanilla and the dried/candied fruits.
+- Add the toasted chopped walnuts, the rum flavor, the vanilla, and the dried/candied fruits to the syrup.
 Set aside.

-- Meanwhile, break the graham crackers in small pieces and place them in a big bowl.
+- Meanwhile, break the graham crackers into small pieces and place them in a large bowl.

-- Pour the chocolate mixture over the crackers and mix all together until crackers are coated.
+- Pour the chocolate mixture over the crackers and mix all until the crackers are coated.